Consumer edition active

 • Rarely, only the legs and lower part of the body (paraplegia)

 The affected arms and legs are poorly developed, as well as stiff and weak.
-Some children may walk in a criss-cross motion, where one leg swings over the other (scissors gait), and some may walk on their toes.
+Some children may walk in a criss-cross motion, where one leg swings over the other (scissoring gait), and some may walk on their toes.

 Children with spastic quadriplegia are the most severely affected.
 They commonly have intellectual disability (sometimes severe) along with seizures and trouble swallowing.
 Children who have trouble swallowing may choke on secretions from the mouth and stomach and inhale (aspirate) them.
 Aspiration inflames the lungs, causing difficulty breathing.
 Repeated aspiration can permanently damage the lungs.

 Athetosis is involuntary writhing movements.
+Dystonias are involuntary muscle contractions.

 In this type the arms, legs, and body spontaneously move slowly and involuntarily.
 Movements may also be writhing, abrupt, and jerky.
 Strong emotion makes the movements worse, and sleep makes them disappear.